- What Is a Port-Wine Stain?

 - It is best to treat a port-wine stain in newborns at the earliest.

-The most significant treatment is the parent’s positive attitude towards the stain.
+The most significant treatment is your, the parents’ positive attitude towards the stain.
 This will give a child the confidence to thrive the harshness of the outside world.